Learn some tips and strategies to work with your emotions and manage your emotional eating.

 Now more than ever we need to focus, stay present and utilize our mental energy on more pressing issues like voting.
 Our literal lives depend on it.

 Instead of diets, I encourage people to “re-learn” how to eat through a method called intuitive eating.

 Intuitive eating teaches us to listen to our bodies’ inner wisdom, pay attention to signals of hunger, fullness and satisfaction, reject diet mentality and food rules, and adopt body-positive behaviors, like exercising and eating food that makes you feel good.

 When you develop these behaviors you will find new ways to cope with your emotions without turning to food.

 Intuitive eating is a paradigm shift.

 It can be so difficult to go it alone and change your thinking and eating habits, which is why I created a solution to help people looking to become an Intuitive Eater and kick diets to the curb!

 Intuitive Eating helps people heal from the side effects of chronic dieting.
 It is the process of learning to trust your mind and body to make choices around food that feel good, without judgment and without influence from diet culture.
 The principles use self-compassion to help you listen to what the body truly needs.

 It can also be a challenge to take this journey, one to a life free of diets, restrictions and filled with peace.
 Those who succeed are ones who are determined to make these lifestyle and habit changes, and often, they are also the ones who have gotten professional support in this journey.

-You will see drastic changes in your thinking, your habits, and your life when you learn to follow the 10 principles of Intuitive Eating and that is what we do in my Intuitive Eating Support Circle program.
+You will see drastic changes in your thinking, your habits, and your life when you learn to follow the 10 principles of Intuitive Eating.